- Manipulate virtual temperatures and humidity to create specific weather conditions

 - The birth and life of a tornado

 Step 4: Come together as a class and have students share their research topic ideas.
 Once all the ideas are on the board, have each student pick one research topic.

 Step 1: If possible, arrange for each student to have computer access for at least one entire class period to do the necessary research.
 Also direct students to resources available in the classroom or school library.

 Step 2: Once students have completed their research, they should outline their research paper, focusing on causes and effects of their extreme weather condition.
-Students can use the Organizational Outline (PDF) to record their information.
+Students can use the Organizational Outline Graphic Organizer printable to record their information.
 Refer your class to the guidelines for Writing Workshops: Writing a Research Paper beginning with the "Draft" section.

-Step 1: Have students continue following the steps of Writing Workshop as they edit, revise, and review.
+Step 1: Have students continue following the steps of the Writing Workshop as they edit, revise, and review their research papers.